Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws

 \section{Conclusion}

 In this study, we studied Virtual Logical Depth (VLD), a novel scaling dimension that enhances reasoning capabilities without increasing parameter counts.
 Our experiments demonstrate that while traditional scaling linearly increases knowledge capacity with parameter count, VLD uniquely maintains a nearly constant knowledge capacity but significantly boosts reasoning performance.
 Remarkably, smaller models with VLD can surpass larger standard models in complex reasoning tasks.
-Future research should explore combining VLD with classical scaling dimensions and validate these results across diverse reasoning tasks.
+Future research should explore combining VLD with classical scaling dimensions and investigate non-monotonic cases at extreme effective depths.
 Our open-source implementation is available online to facilitate further exploration and practical integration of VLD scaling.